Deepak9912/LoveQuizz/README.md

 ![correct answer](https://user-images.githubusercontent.com/93731898/150696271-bea0e06a-9a43-41a2-a346-bf820b1871d8.PNG)

+Once the user has answered all the question, user will get a message "End of quizz!, please refresh the page to start again."

 ### Other Features
 1. All external links open in a new tab.
 2. HTML code is structured with sematic markup.